internal linking

 I’ve been developing SEO strategies for years.
 During that time, I’ve learned a lot about which levers to pull, how hard to pull them, and in which order to get the best results.
 And believe me, internal links are a very powerful lever — if you use them strategically.

-In this comprehensive internal linking guide, I’ll reveal everything I know about the topic.
-Best of all, this strategy only takes about one hour per week to maintain!
+In this comprehensive guide, I’ll reveal everything I know about the topic.

 MARKETING